Skip to main content

 The model is solved using the General Algebraic Modeling System (GAMS) and the PATH solver.
 The model’s build stream, a set of programs used to construct the required data inputs needed to solve SAGE, is partially written in both R and GAMS.
 A portion of the needed data inputs are based on state-level IMPLAN social accounting data.
 While the underlying IMPLAN data are proprietary, EPA is able to provide the social accounting matrix based on these data in the publicly available version of SAGE.
 The data set for the model may also be built anew by following the instructions in the model documentation along with a licensed version of IMPLAN.

-EPA's Science Advisory Board completed a peer review (EPA-SAB-20-010, 34 pp., PDF, 484 KB) of the SAGE model in August 2020.
-Version 2.0.1 of the SAGE model incorporates improvements in response to the SAB recommendations, including updates to address those recommendations the SAB advised the EPA to incorporate before using the model in regulatory analysis (denoted as Tier 1 recommendations).
+EPA's Science Advisory Board completed a peer review of the SAGE model in August 2020.
+Version 2.0.1 of the SAGE model incorporates improvements in response to the SAB recommendations, including updates to address those recommendations the SAB advised EPA to incorporate before using the model in regulatory analysis (denoted as Tier 1 recommendations).
 Subsequent model versions also retain these improvements.
 These include improving the calibration of government expenditures and deficits and the foreign trade deficit; allowing for more flexibility in the consumer demand system; and representing the United States as a large open economy.
 Several of the SAB's medium- and long-run recommendations have also been incorporated into the model.
-The EPA is in the process of reviewing the other medium- and long-run recommendations made by the SAB.
-The EPA’s response to the SAB recommendations is available here.
+EPA is in the process of reviewing the other medium- and long-run recommendations made by the SAB.
+View EPA’s response to the SAB recommendations.

-Prior versions of the SAGE model and its documentation are available here.
+View prior versions of the SAGE model and its documentation.

-Construction and Application of the Micro-level Engineering, Environmental, and Economic Detail of Electricity (MEEDE) Dataset, Version 2 2023-03 Candese Henry, Jared Woollacott, Alison Bean de Hernández, Andrew Schreiber and David A. Evans
+Construction and Application of the Micro-level Engineering, Environmental, and Economic Detail of Electricity (MEEDE) Dataset, Version 22023-03Candise Henry, Jared Woollacott, Alison Bean de Hernández, Andrew Schreiber and David A. Evans

 Environmental Economics